Consider these eight steps to take when parents need Assisted Living.

 - 8. Prepare for a Safe Transition

-Your aging parents may consider themselves to be independent so you may face resistance to the suggestion of an assisted 3iving community.
+Your aging parents may consider themselves independent, so that you may face resistance to the suggestion of an assisted living community.
 You need to understand their needs and convey the situation in the best way possible.